 SEO (Search Engine Optimization)

 Search engine optimization is arguably the backbone of digital marketing.
 We’ve written dozens of articles about SEO, and our team follows the latest SEO news very closely.
-We still find ourselves surprised by the industry’s rapid evolution on a consistent basis.
+We still find ourselves amazed by the industry’s rapid evolution.
+To be sure your website follows best practices for SEO, it’s smart to bring a team of professionals on board.
+SEO agencies can help your business grow its online presence and build brand authority.

 SEO pioneers can attest to the fact that SEO isn’t what it used to be.
 As search engines like Google have become “smarter”, many of the tactics people swore by five years ago are practically useless now.
 Be sure to do your research and abandon the tactics that no longer work in 2019.